 SezamCafé#

-In early 1996, we opened SezamCafé — the first cyber café in Yugoslavia.
+In May 1996, we opened SezamCafé — the first cyber café in Yugoslavia.
 My thinking was simple: most people didn’t own a computer, let alone a modem.
-If we wanted to grow the market, we had to let people experience the Internet firsthand.
+If we wanted to grow the market, we had to let people experience the Internet firsthand, even with limited access.
 The café became a gathering point — part tech demo, part community center.
 For many Belgraders, it was their first encounter with email and the web.

 Growing Through Crisis#

 The late 1990s were turbulent.
-During the 1999 NATO bombing, the Internet became a lifeline — both for citizens seeking uncensored information and for people trying to maintain contact with the outside world.
+During the 1999 NATO intervention, the Internet became a lifeline — both for citizens seeking uncensored information and for people trying to maintain contact with the outside world.
 As an ISP operator, I found myself responsible for infrastructure that the community depended on in ways we never anticipated when we started.
-Keeping the network running during those months reinforced something I carry with me to this day: connectivity is not just a service, it’s a responsibility.
+Keeping the network running during those months changed how I think about what we do.
+We managed to operate through 8-hour blackouts powered by portable generators and a huge accumulator pack repurposed from an old locomotive.
+Some nights I was scared, sitting in our NOC in downtown Belgrade near government buildings, listening for warplanes flying over us.

 The Broadband Era#

 As Serbia stabilized in the early 2000s, I pushed SezamPro aggressively into broadband.
-We became the country’s leading independent ADSL provider, capturing 37% of the ADSL market and growing to over 20,000 subscribers — the largest ISP after Telekom Srbija’s own retail operation.
-We offered DSL, wireless broadband, and later VoIP telephony.
+We started with strong marketing, calling our offering “Analog-Digital SezamPro Line” — playfully using the ADSL acronym for our brand recognition.
+We grew fast, doubling our revenue each year.
+Capital investment was huge for the young company, but I made bridge loans from Jugodata, which also supplied SezamPro with ADSL CPE routers.
+We became the country’s leading independent ADSL provider, later capturing 37% of the ADSL market and growing to over 20,000 subscribers — the largest ISP after Telekom Srbija’s own retail operation.
+We offered ADSL, wireless broadband, and later VoIP telephony.

-The fundamental constraint was always the same: Telekom Srbija held a monopoly on the last mile.
+SezamPro continued its strong growth.
+However, the fundamental constraint was always the same: state-owned Telekom Srbija held a monopoly on the last mile and international connectivity, and was abusing its market power.
 Without regulatory liberalization, we couldn’t build our own network, so we innovated on services instead — squeezing every advantage we could from leased infrastructure.

 By 2009, the Serbian telecom landscape was consolidating.
-SezamPro, together with Media Works and Neobee.net, merged to form Orion Telekom — creating a stronger alternative operator capable of competing at scale.
+SezamPro, together with Media Works and Neobee.net, merged to form Orion Telekom Group.
 I continued in a strategy and regulatory role through 2012, helping shape the integrated company’s direction before turning my focus to internet governance full-time.

 What It Taught Me#

-Building SezamPro over 13 years — from eight dial-up lines in a country under sanctions to a broadband provider serving tens of thousands — taught me things no business school could.
-How to operate critical infrastructure under pressure.
-How to build a business when the regulator is also your competitor.
-How to serve a community that depends on you for something as fundamental as access to information.
+Thirteen years of building SezamPro — from eight dial-up lines under sanctions to a broadband provider serving tens of thousands — taught me things no business school could.
+Operating critical infrastructure when bombs are falling.
+Building a business when the regulator is also your main competitor.
+Serving a community that depends on you for something as basic as access to information.

 Those lessons directly shaped my later work in internet governance — at RNIDS, where I led the .yu to .rs domain transition; at ICANN, where I served on the Board overseeing the global DNS; and in every boardroom since.
-The perspective of someone who has actually built and operated internet infrastructure in a challenging environment is, I believe, irreplaceable.
+You think differently about Internet policy when you’ve kept a network running on locomotive batteries.